How To Stop Puppy Biting, Nipping And Mouthing Permanently! ULTIMATE Guide

 It always made me sad because he always looked super upset when I couldn’t give him attention.
 I just felt so bad for him because he didn’t have anyone to play with.

-After countless hours of pondering I decided to take the risk and bring a new puppy into the home, that puppy was Ace.
+After countless hours of pondering, I decided to take the risk and bring a new puppy into the home, and that puppy was Ace.

 Introducing A New Puppy